We Analyzed the Future Direction of GoHealth Inc. (GOCO), Here is What We Found

 RBC Capital Mkts, on the other hand, stated in their research note that they expect to see GOCO reach a price target of $2, previously predicting the price at $10.
 The rating they have provided for GOCO stocks is “Sector Perform” according to the report published on March 03rd, 2022.

-During the last 5 trading sessions, GOCO rose by +42.62%, which changed the moving average for the period of 200-days by -80.85% in comparison to the 20-day moving average, which settled at $0.7184.
-In addition, GoHealth Inc. saw -76.30% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GOCO fell by -12.03%, which changed the moving average for the period of 200-days by -83.94% in comparison to the 20-day moving average, which settled at $0.7188.
+In addition, GoHealth Inc. saw -79.15% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading